rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 ### Rationalism vs empiricism

--   Early modern philosophy, coming out of scholasticism
+-   Early modern philosophy, coming out of medieval scholasticism
 -   Debates over the foundations of epistemology
+-   Skepticism
 -   *a priori* vs *a posteriori*
--   Skepticism
 -   Lead to the Age of Enlightenment
 -   Development of calculus